karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 - `docker build -f Dockerfile . -t worldstat:latest`
 - `docker run -e PORT=9999 -it -p9999:9999 worldstat:latest`

-The [Dockerfile](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/Dockerfile) is pretty minimimalistic.
+The [Dockerfile](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/Dockerfile) is pretty minimalistic.
 I just create a non-root user to run the app (Heroku requires this), I copy the app and the data to the image, and provide the entrypoint to the application: [run-app.sh](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/docker/run-app.sh).
 Notice the pretty harsh memory limits in the app (Heroku gives just max 512MB memory in the free tier).

 NOTE: The application is running in the Heroku free tier and Heroku removes the application if it is not used for a certain period of time - in this case just wait patiently a few seconds and you should see the app unless the dyno hours are completely spent.